St John the Baptist's Church, Llanrothal

 St John the Baptist's Church is a redundant Anglican church in Llanrothal, Herefordshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is under the care of the Churches Conservation Trust.
 It stands in a remote position close to the Wales–England border overlooking the River Monnow.

 History

-The church dates from the 12th and 13th centuries.
+The church is thought to have been founded by the Celtic Saint Ridol (or Ryddol) and re-dedicated to St John the Baptist in the Norman period.
+The present building dates from the 12th and 13th centuries.
 During the 20th century the chancel and vestry were restored.
 The church was vested in the Churches Conservation Trust on 1 April 1985.

-It has been suggested that the church was founded by the Celtic Saint Ridol (or Ryddol) and was re-dedicated to St John the Baptist only in the Norman period.
-The church has been described as "one of the most isolated churches in Herefordshire" and is approached by a grassed track across two fields.
+St John's has been described as "one of the most isolated churches in Herefordshire".
 It lies a few hundred yards from the river.

 Architecture

 The exterior of the church has been rendered.
 Its plan is simple, consisting of a nave and a chancel, with a north porch, which was previously a vestry.
 In the north wall of the nave is a Norman round-headed window from the 12th century, and a window from the 13th century with a trefoil head.
 There are two windows similar to the latter in the south wall.
 In the south wall of the chancel is a large four-light window.
 The east window has two lights, with a circular window above.
 Inside the church is a 17th-century panelled pulpit, and a brass chandelier which was donated by Ivor Bulmer-Thomas.

 The font is a simple bowl on a narrow pedestal dating from the Norman period.
 It is decorated with a cross pattée, although there is no known association with the Knights Templar.
 The altar is simple and consists of a stone slab resting on two blocks of stone.